Texiwill/aac-lib/base/README.md

 #### ovftool
 Installs ovftool using LinuxVSM to download the latest file.

-#### vma
+#### LinuxVMA
-Installs LinuxVSM, powercli, ovftool, and vcli to create a vSphere Management Appliance.
+Installs LinuxVSM, PowerCLI, ov-import.sh, ovftool, and vcli to create a Linux vSphere Management Appliance.
+PowerCLI includes Powershell, PowerCLI, PowerNSX, and PowerVRA.

 #### LinuxVSM
 Install a port of VMware's Software Manager to Linux - LinuxVSM.